-CCWD ACWD SFPUC with BAWSCA EBMUD Zone 7 Water Agency Valley Water Increase water supply reliability Increase water supply reliability Increase Dry Year Supply or Supply for San Jose / Santa Clara San Luis & Delta Mendota Grassland Water District DWR (State) San Luis & Delta Mendota Water Authority Grassland Water District DWR (State) USBR (Federal)
+CCWD EBMUD ACWD Zone 7 Water Agency Valley Water SFPUC with BAWSCA Increase water supply reliability Increase water supply reliability Increase Dry Year Supply or Supply for San Jose / Santa Clara San Luis & Delta Mendota Water Authority Grassland Water District DWR (State) USBR (Federal) Increase water supply for irrigation Protect wildlife refuges Provide approvals and funding

 The LVE Project is a storage project that will enlarge the existing reservoir located in northeastern Contra Costa County from 160,000 acre-feet to 275,000 acre-feet.
-While the existing reservoir is owned and operated by Contra Costa Water District (CCWD), the expansion will have regional benefits and will be managed by a JPA that will be set up prior to construction.
-Meanwhile, CCWD is leading the planning, design and environmental review efforts.
-CCWD's Board certified the EIS/EIR and approved the LVE Project on May 13, 2020.
+While the existing reservoir is owned and operated by Contra Costa Water District (CCWD), the expansion will have regional benefits and will be managed by a Joint Powers Authority (JPA).
+The JPA formation was finalized and filed with the State in October.
+Once the JPA board is established, JPA will provide governance and administration for the project and JPA members will assist in the design, construction, operation, and administration of the Project.